rust-lang/infra-team/service-catalog/rust-ci/external-runners/README.md

    - The CI workflow file passes [zizmor](https://zizmor.sh/) in CI and doesn't use write-scoped credentials.
      The infrastructure team is available to help if needed.

+> [!NOTE]
+> Since it's hard to debug issues on unconventional architectures,
+> we prefer not adding a runner to `rust-lang/rust` unless there's a proposal for
+> raising the target to Tier 1.